Arsalan-kh/NexoraAi/README.md

 <details>
 <summary><b>How does AI configuration work?</b></summary>

-JadeAI does not require server-side AI API keys.
+NexoraAI does not require server-side AI API keys.
 Each user configures their own AI provider (OpenAI, Anthropic, or custom endpoint), API key, and model in **Settings > AI** within the app.
 API keys are stored in the browser's local storage and are never sent to the server for storage.

 </details>